hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

 ## Subsetting vectors/factors and dataframes

-2. Using the metadata table from question #1, write out the R code you would use to perform the following operations (questions **DO NOT** build upon each other):
+2. Using the `metadata` data frame from question #1, write out the R code you would use to perform the following operations (questions **DO NOT** build upon each other):

      - return only the `treatment` and `sex` columns:
      - return the `treatment` values for samples 5, 7, 9, and 10: